vaclavhanzl/prak/prongen/README.md

 * insertion of a glottal stop at seam of composite words (where the second part starts with a vowel)

 ## How pronunciation rules work
 Order of rules is mostly not important.
 Priority is governed by the length of a string to be replaced (possibly by multiple options for the replacement string).
 Word is compared against the whole ruleset and the longest match is replaced.
-The part of word which is replaced is never touched by other pronunciation rules.
-However, the preceding and following part are searched for any additional replacements by rules matching shortes substrings.
+The part of word which is replaced is never touched again by other pronunciation rules.
+However, the preceding and following part are searched for any additional replacements by rules matching shorter substrings.